 Otterbein University has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.

 What does Otterbein University consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.